Effective Reasoning Chains Reduce Intrinsic Dimensionality: Main Results and Analysis

-As mentioned in \cref{ssec:method}, to compare different reasoning strategies fairly, we enforce a common absolute accuracy threshold across all strategies.
-In \cref{fig:4b_vis,fig:1b_vis} this corresponds to $\tau=63.0\%$ for 4B and $\tau=24.3\%$ for 1B models .
+To compare different reasoning strategies fairly, we enforce a common absolute accuracy threshold across all strategies (c.f. \cref{ssec:method}).
+In \cref{fig:4b_vis,fig:1b_vis} this corresponds to $\tau\!=\!63.0\%$ for 4B and $\tau\!=\!24.3\%$ for 1B models; representing a realistic gauge of generalization capability, and explains the gap between the thresholds for 1B and 4B models.
 We derive $\tau$ from the maximum training accuracy achieved by any strategy after the first epoch.
 This choice is critical: while final training accuracy often conflates generalizable learning with rote memorization (overfitting), performance after the first epoch effectively isolates the \textit{learnability} of the reasoning structure.
-Consequently, our reported thresholds represent a realistic gauge of generalization capability, explaining the gap between the thresholds for 1B and 4B models.

 \paragraph{Executed PoT Achieves Lowest Intrinsic Dimensionality and Best OOD Performance.} \cref{fig:4b_vis,fig:1b_vis} visualize the intrinsic dimensionality computation by plotting the Pareto frontier of training accuracy as a function of parameter count for select reasoning strategies.
 Examining these curves and the results in \cref{tab:4b_results,tab:1b_results}, we observe that Executed PoT consistently achieves both the lowest intrinsic dimensionality and the strongest out-of-distribution performance across both model sizes.
 For the 4B model (\cref{fig:4b_vis}), Exec PoT crosses the 63.0\% threshold at only 1.49M parameters -- substantially lower than other strategies shown: Short CoT (3.92M), Gemma 27B CoT (2.05M), Very Short CoT (532.81M), and even the No CoT baseline (at full capacity or rank), while achieving the highest OOD accuracy of 43.40\% (\cref{tab:4b_results}).
 This finding aligns with \citet{sprague2025to}, who demonstrate that python code + interpreter solutions often outperform CoT in zero-shot settings across multiple models.
 The combination of low intrinsic dimensionality and strong generalization suggests that code-based reasoning with execution provides a particularly compressible and robust representation of our task.